Star-Lord: Secret Wars

 Star-Lord ends up in the domain of Manhattan, where he gets a job singing in the popular club, "the Quiet Room", singing Disney songs, as Disney films never existed in Battleworld, using the alias of Steve Rogers to hide from Doom.
 It is here that he runs into an alternate universe version of Kitty Pryde (from the Age of Apocalypse universe), who is hunting down artifacts from before Battleworld's creation.
 Hoping to talk to who he believes is his fiancée, he accidentally foils a deal between Kitty and Gambit to obtain an ancient artifact.
 Gambit leaves, but Kitty uses a scanner to discover that Star-Lord is from before Battleworld's creation, and she plans to take him to Doom.
 However, they are ambushed by a group of robots connected to Gambit.
 The two decide to steal an artifact that Gambit has, but it is a trap, and the two are captured.
 Right before Gambit can kill them, a version of Drax appears.
 Drax hired Peter to work in the Quiet Room.
 Drax knocks out Gambit.
 The three leave with the artifact secured.
 When they are safe the next morning, Kitty shows it to the two, only to find out its Rocket Raccoon's tail.
 Star-Lord laments the death of his friend, and Kitty decides to allow him to keep it, as it is the one thing left of his old universe.
 Star-Lord thanks Kitty, who kisses him before heading back to her home of Doomguard.
 Realizing the two are out of a job for abandoning the Quiet Room in the middle of a show, Star-Lord and Drax decide to go back into Star-Lord's old career as a thief.
 He asks Drax if he knows a good geneticist, as he plans on using Rocket's tail to make a clone of his friend, possibly an army of them.

-During the final stand against God Doom, Peter not only piloted a ship to take the two Reed Richards' to the heart of Castle Doom, but also managed to keep Black Swan occupied by using the last twig of Groot, kept in his pocket ever since the Incursions to be planted at the crucial moment.
+During the final stand against God Doom, Peter not only piloted a ship to take the two Reed Richardses to the heart of Castle Doom, but also managed to keep Black Swan occupied by using the last twig of Groot, kept in his pocket ever since the Incursions to be planted at the crucial moment.